ABOUT ISA

 3. Research Committee has to have a minimum of 50 ISA members in good standing.

-4. Allocation of grants and of slots at the World Congress/Forum of Sociology are based on the number of ISA members in good standing.
+4. Allocation of grants and of slots at the World Congress/Forum of Sociology is based on the number of ISA members in good standing.

 Beyond the points listed above, each RC is free to organise itself as it wishes, to administer its own funds, to engage in any activities it considers appropriate to its objectives, and to cooperate with other academic and non-academic bodies.